Sharatmaharjan/MSc-ISE/1st Sem/Answers/Software Engineering.md

     - **Advantages**: Promotes transparency and quick adaptations; fosters team collaboration.
     - **Disadvantages**: Can lead to scope creep without discipline; scales poorly without frameworks like SAFe.
     - **Example**: Spotify's squad model uses Scrum for music app features.

-  - **Extreme Programming (XP)**: Emphasizes technical practices like test-driven development (TDD), pair programming, and continuous integration.
+**2. Extreme Programming (XP)**: Emphasizes technical practices like test-driven development (TDD), pair programming, and continuous integration.
     - **Advantages**: Improves code quality; reduces bugs through frequent testing.
     - **Disadvantages**: Intensive for teams; pair programming can be resource-heavy.
-  - **Kanban**: Visualizes workflow on boards, limiting work-in-progress (WIP) to improve flow.
+**3. Kanban**: Visualizes workflow on boards, limiting work-in-progress (WIP) to improve flow.
     - **Advantages**: Flexible for ongoing maintenance; no fixed iterations.
     - **Disadvantages**: Lacks structure for new projects.
 - **When to Use Agile**: For dynamic environments like startups or web development (e.g., Netflix's microservices updates).
 In 2025, agile often integrates with DevOps for CI/CD pipelines using tools like Jenkins or GitHub Actions.